How can I find joy during hard times?

 Joy vs. Happiness

 Happiness is fleeting, but joy sticks around.
-For example, if your grandparent who was a Christian passes away, you may feel tremendous grief and sadness; there would be no room for happiness there.
-But you may find joy in the fact that they were a Christian and now live eternally in Heaven with no pain and no sorrow.
+For example, if a Christian loved one dies, you may feel tremendous grief and sadness.
+There's no room for happiness there.
+But you may find joy in the fact that they now live eternally in Heaven.
 This type of joy can only be provided by God.
 Happiness won't get us through hard times in the long run, but joy from God will.

-Yes, you and I both know that hard times will come.
-That's just life.
-But for the believer, God promises that those trials have a purpose (see Jeremiah 29:11).
-Let's look to Him during those difficulties and remember that no trial lasts forever, but our God-given joy does!
+As we live life on this earth, we know that hard times will come.
+Let's look to our Heavenly Father during those difficulties and remember that no trial lasts forever, but our God-given joy does (Acts 13:52).

-Keep truckin' in the midst of trouble and remember that even while you are suffering, you are being perfected for a greater purpose.
-There is a reason for all the hurts and pain.
-Remember James 1:12 in those tough times, "Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love him."
+"Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love him." —James 1:12

 TL;DR

 Experiencing God's joy is a choice.
 Remind yourself that Jesus never leaves you (Hebrews 12:2).
-Being joyous in the midst of trials is really a matter of perspective.
-Trials are no fun, but the Bible says God uses them to make us stronger.
-Remember that "joy" does not mean the same thing as "happy".
+Being joyous in the midst of trials is a matter of perspective.
+Trials are awful.
+Dark days are hard.
+And the Bible says God uses them to make us stronger.
+Remember that "joy" does not mean the same thing as "happy."
 Happiness is fleeting, but joy sticks around.
 True joy can only be provided by God.
 Happiness won't get us through hard times in the long run, but joy from God will.

 Writer: L.B.